 The following T-SQL code shows how to change the recovery model to full:

 ALTER DATABASE Your-database SET RECOVERY FULL;

-to change to SIMPLE OR Bulk logged, use these commands:
+If you want to change to SIMPLE OR Bulk logged, use these commands:

 ALTER DATABASE Your-database SET RECOVERY SIMPLE;